The Bankrate promise

 2. Lack of diversification

 One of the most common problems when trading options is a lack of diversification.
-When buying equities, diversification usually means purchasing stock in many different companies.
+When buying equities, diversification usually means purchasing stock in many different companies and industries.
 When thinking about options, it means something a little different.

 With options, you have more possibilities than buying promising stocks and selling the losers.
 You’ll want to deal with both calls and puts, for example.
 You also have many trading strategies and tactics, such as covered calls, married puts, and bear put spreads.
 Using multiple options strategies can help you succeed even if one particular strategy is unsuccessful.